CRICMIND.AI

 Bowlers have not simply capitulated.
 The rule demands more from them, not less.
 In an environment where opponents can field an extra bat, a wicket becomes even more precious — and wicket-taking bowlers become even more valuable currency.

-Yuzvendra Chahal's 221 wickets across 172 matches with an average of 22.52 represents the kind of wicket-taking consistency that directly benefits from this context.
+Yuzvendra Chahal (PBKS)'s 221 wickets across 172 matches with an average of 22.52 represents the kind of wicket-taking consistency that directly benefits from this context.
 Sunil Narine's economy of 6.79 across 187 matches — the best in our dataset among high-volume bowlers — demonstrates that miserliness still has a market, even if aggression now dominates the batting side.

 The counter-evolution is real.
 Bowlers are developing new variations.
 Captains are protecting their best overs more aggressively.
 The Impact Player rule did not make bowling easier; it made the stakes of every ball higher.